-This is a wonderful combination of cookie and candy, with the crumbly crust serving as counterpoint to the chewy caramel topping.
-The pecan squares are wonderful to cut up in fours and mix with other pick-up desserts.
+The pecan squares are a cross between a cookie and candy.
+They are wonderful to cut up in fours and mix with other pick-up desserts.

 - 1 1/4 lbs.
 Unsalted Butter - at room temperature